 Areas are selected for internal audit based upon an assessment of risk at the institutional level.
-A ‘risk’ is defined as any event or action that adversely impacts the university’s ability to achieve its objectives.
-Risks can impact organizations in different ways on varying scales of magnitude and likelihood.
-Areas with a high degree of risk, likelihood, or impact are often subject to more frequent audit.
+A ‘risk’ is any event or action that adversely impacts the university’s ability to achieve its objectives.
+Risks can impact organizations on varying scales of magnitude and likelihood.
+Areas with a high degree of risk, likelihood or impact are often subject to more frequent audit.

 Internal audits are prioritized based on: